 Admin Name: Specify the typeless FDN of an account in the source eDirectory tree that has the appropriate right to provision the Migration Proxy Account (MPA).

 Password: Specify the password for the typeless FDN provided above.

-The information entered in the Provision Migration Source Proxy Account dialog box is now displayed in the fields of theregion of the page.
+The information entered in the Provision Migration Proxy Account dialog box is now displayed in the fields of the Data Migration page.

-The Engine logs in as the Admin account provided and provisions the MPA as a User object in the source eDirectory tree.
-It also grants the MPA object full rights to the root of the source tree, which allows Storage Manager to pull eDirectory and file system information during the course of migration operations.
+The NSM Engine logs in as the Admin account provided, and provisions the MPA as a User object in the source eDirectory tree.
+It also grants the MPA object full rights to the root of the source tree, which allows Novell Storage Manager to pull eDirectory and file system information during the course of migration operations.